alexwotton0424-hue/alexwotton0424-hue/README.md

 I'm transitioning into IT and building practical skills in:

-- Python programming
+- Python
 - Linux systems
-- Networking
+- Data visualization
 - Data analytics
-- Automation
+- SQL

 ## Current Projects